 The best conclusion of this article is an interactive map including all the phenomena concerned.
 You can enter the link below, click any of the items and see the short description, which will be probably developed further (Pic.
 45).

 The map includes a standard .kml file derived from Xavier Jubier’s eclipse page with all interesting things, which are more or less plausible to observe both by the eclipse chasers and casual people, inhabitants of some area.
 The Mediterranean region is really potential with the population watching the evening sky on August 12 even accidentally.
 Our role is to make them aware of this moment, which in my opinion cannot be missed out.
 The multitude of references and links in this article indicates somewhat further areas of study at the various astronomical and meteorological phenomena with relation to optics of Earth’s atmosphere.
+Some optical events can occur also during other solar eclipses.
 So far it should be clear enough for everyone to understanding the importance of the 2026 solar eclipse.

 - Baker D.J., 1974, Rayleigh, the Unit for Light Radiance, (in:) Applied Optics, v.13 i.
 9, p.2160-2163.